 Preparing your submission

-- Late-Breaking Work submissions may be up to 6 pages in the new single-column ACM format.
+- Late-Breaking Work submissions may be up to 6 pages (excluding references) in the new single-column ACM format.

 - The submissions should clearly explain the research question or ambition addressed, research methods, intervention strategies and tasks, findings or results, and contributions of the work.
 Submissions should situate the work in a context of related work, but the focus is on reporting on early results or efforts in progress to move beyond the state of the art.
 Feel free to include photos and illustrations emphasising the physical context of the work.